pydoit/doit/doc/tasks.rst

 tool (i.e. `pyflakes <http://pypi.python.org/pypi/pyflakes>`_) to your
 source code files.
 You can define the source code as a dependency to the task.

-Every depenendency in file_dep list should be a string or an instance of any Path class from `pathlib <https://docs.python.org/3/library/pathlib.html>`_.
+Every dependency in file_dep list should be a string or an instance of any Path class from `pathlib <https://docs.python.org/3/library/pathlib.html>`_.